solid/solidproject.org/pages/home.md

           </div>
           <div class="card-body">
             <p>
-            Get recommendations based on the whole you.
-Solid makes it possible to recycle data collected on other apps so that you get better quality insights in your favour.
+            Get quality recommendations based on the whole you by recycling data from multiple apps.
             </p>
           </div>
         </div>